MicrosoftDocs/PowerShell-Docs/developer/provider/provider-cmdlet-parameters.md

 You can define how your provider will use the values passed to the `Path`, `Destination`, and `Recurse` parameters of the `Copy-Item` cmdlet by implementing the [System.Management.Automation.Provider.Containercmdletprovider.Copyitem*](/dotnet/api/System.Management.Automation.Provider.ContainerCmdletProvider.CopyItem) method.

 Get-ChildItems cmdlet
-You can define how your provider will use the values passed to the `Path` and `Recures` parameters of the `Get-ChildItem` cmdlet by implementing the [System.Management.Automation.Provider.Containercmdletprovider.Getchilditems*](/dotnet/api/System.Management.Automation.Provider.ContainerCmdletProvider.GetChildItems) and [System.Management.Automation.Provider.Containercmdletprovider.Getchildnames*](/dotnet/api/System.Management.Automation.Provider.ContainerCmdletProvider.GetChildNames) methods.
+You can define how your provider will use the values passed to the `Path` and `Recurse` parameters of the `Get-ChildItem` cmdlet by implementing the [System.Management.Automation.Provider.Containercmdletprovider.Getchilditems*](/dotnet/api/System.Management.Automation.Provider.ContainerCmdletProvider.GetChildItems) and [System.Management.Automation.Provider.Containercmdletprovider.Getchildnames*](/dotnet/api/System.Management.Automation.Provider.ContainerCmdletProvider.GetChildNames) methods.

 `Get-Content` cmdlet
 You can define how your provider will use the values passed to the `Path` parameter of the `Get-Content` cmdlet by implementing the [System.Management.Automation.Provider.Icontentcmdletprovider.Getcontentreader*](/dotnet/api/System.Management.Automation.Provider.IContentCmdletProvider.GetContentReader) method.